SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture10_Sorting_Aggregation_Algorithms.md

    1. Sorting

       1. Sort the relation by `GROUP BY` columns
-      2. Sequentically scan the ordered relation to calculate the aggregation
+      2. Sequentially scan the ordered relation to calculate the aggregation

    2. Hashing